edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 #### NATS MQTT Mode

 A JetStream enabled server can support MQTT connections on the same set of underlying subjects.
 This can be especially useful if you are using prebuilt EdgeX services like [device-onvif-camera](https://github.com/edgexfoundry/device-onvif-camera) but want to transition your system towards using NATS.
 Note that `format=json` must be used so that the NATS messagebus client can read the double-encoded envelopes sent by MQTT clients.
 For more information see [NATS MQTT Documentation](https://docs.nats.io/running-a-nats-service/configuration/mqtt).

-### ZeroMQ (DEPRECATED)

-ZeroMQ is a broker-less TCP based message bus protocol.
-Since it is broker-less, there can only a be a single publisher and many subscribers.
-Once Device Services also started publishing to the EdgeX MessageBus, ZeroMQ became unusable, thus it has been deprecated and will be removed in the next major release.

 ## Multi-level topics and wildcards